OCRT sign

 Items of particular interest:

 • The submarine 'Platypus.'
 Built in Dunedin in 1873 for the purpose of dredging gold.
 Equipped with pumps and suction gear, a crew of four men and a captain would work the submarine.
 When resting on the bottom of a river or stream though to contain gold, prospecting would take place out of a latch situated where the submarine touched the bottom.
 It was first tested in the Otago Harbour in January 1974, but financial problems led to the company going into receivership.
 The liquidator sold the boat in April 1874 for 400 Pounds.
 The submarine ended up in four pieces on the Pukerangi station, 'The Reefs,' owned by Mr W Stewart.
 In 1991 Mr Stewart gave three of the pieces to the Museum, the connecting tower portion having gone missing.
-The Strath Lions Club transported the submarine to the Museum, where it is on display.
+The Strath Lions Club kindly transported the submarine to the Museum, where it is on display.

 • A reconstruction of a pioneer's cottage.